NicusorN5/NicusorN5/README.md

 Hi there!

-I'm just a random C#, C++ hobbyst programmer just doing his own dream projects.
-I'm mainly interested in game development, graphics programming, and reverse engineering.
+I'm just a hobbyst programmer with interests in 3D graphics, reverse engineering and software preservation.

 ## Projects